idcrook/raspberry-pi-rotary-phone/README.md

 ## STATUS

-A Work-In-Progress
+Works amazingly well!
+In use for normalizing Raspbian-flavored Pis on Home LAN.

-Have successfully normalized a Pi and did  developer configuration
+Developer configuration role (currently found in the _maintenance_ playbook/role) is very useful for configuring many Pi-s the same-- for example, if you need many Pi-s configured identically with software, git clones, etc. for a demo.

-See TODO / DONE section at end for tasks in the roles and features desired, planned or completed.
+For further status, see TODO / DONE sections below for features desired, planned or completed.

 # Getting started #